magkopian/esp-arduino-temp-monitor/README.md

 ## License:

 The design files for the PCB and the enclosure are all distributed under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
-The source code for the firmware is distributed under the MIT license.
+The source code for the firmware and the server are distributed under the MIT license.